 Getting the balance between doing too much or too little is like walking a tightrope.
 Mostly for me a crash comes when I do too much for too long.
-I’m not stupid and I have lived with this for long enough to recognise the subtle signs that my body gives me trying to warn me to slow down, to take a breath, to re-charge.
+I’m not stupid and I have lived with this for long enough to recognise the subtle signs that my body gives me, trying to warn me to slow down, to take a breath, to re-charge.
 However more often than not I ignore them.

 Why do I do this?!?
 Is it a conscious decision?
 To be completely honest I’m not sure.
-I really should know better, burying my head and pretending that everything is OK will not make this go away.
+I really should know better, burying my head in the sand and pretending that everything is OK will not make this go away.
 The only way to avoid a monumental crash is to listen to my body and treat it with respect.
 To manage, to pace and to keep all the plates spinning delicately in the air.

 The reality is that this doesn’t always happen.